OSMIHelp/osmi_conference_handbook/05-tips_for_employees/04-know_who_to_contact.md

 # Know Who to Contact

 The first step for anyone working a conference, be it a vendor, sponsor, organizer, or volunteer, is knowing who to contact when something happens.
 "What happens" can include a medical issue, a mental health issue, a Code of Conduct violation, or a security related issue.
-Any of these things can occur at any given event.
+Any of these things can occur at any given event, virtual or in real life.

 ## Vendors and Sponsors